 Residences in the vicinity of solar facilities can be subject to potential low-intensity glare from solar panels.
-However, since there are no existing residences within at least 1.2 miles of the Solar Blue Project site, there would be no potential glare effects upon residential receivers from the project.
+However, since there are no existing residences within at least one mile of the Chestnut

+Solar project site, there would be no potential glare effects upon residential receivers from the project.

-Automobiles passing by the project solar facilities could be subject to low-intensity glare from nearby solar panels at certain times of day.
+In general, automobiles passing by solar facilities may be subject to low-intensity glare from nearby solar panels at certain times of day.
 As discussed above, the potential for glare would be greatest at sunrise and sunset when oblique reflections could be received at or near ground level, although ground-level reflection is expected to occur primarily with fixed-tilt mounting systems, and much less so with the tracker systems planned for the project.
-However, due to the low level intensive of reflection from the PV solar panels and the short duration of driver exposure to any low-intensity reflected light, traffic passing by the project would not be subject to significant visual impairment or a safety hazard due to potential glare.
+Moreover, since the project site is at least 0.75 miles from the nearest public road (SR-41), traffic passing through the project vicinity would not be subject to significant visual impairment or a safety hazard due to potential glare.

 In summary, the potential for glare effects from the project solar facilities to adversely affect daytime views or cause visual impairment would be less than significant.
-(See Section 4.9 Hazards and Hazardous Materials for discussion of potential glare hazard to aviation.)
+(See section 3.9.
+Hazards and Hazardous Materials for discussion of potential glare hazard to aviation.)